nikolai236/enigma/README.md

-# Enigma - Display Darwinex ASK/BID Data as Candles
+# Enigma - Display Darwinex Ask / Bid Data as Candles

 ## Run the backend
 To run the backend run go in the git base directory